 Hoa Lư Cave is also referred to as Thung Lau (Lau Valley) as it is not a cave in the normal sense of the word but rather a valley encased on all four sides by mountains.
 Like the similarly enclosed Am Tien, for centuries the only access was via a hidden and treacherous mountain pass.
 It was here in this protected natural fortress, that the future King Dinh Bo Linh was raised.

 Those familiar with Vietnamese history will recall that this unassuming child would later unite the 12 warlords, overthrow 1000 years of southern Chinese domination and found Dai Co Viet.
-Also known as King Dinh Tien Hoang, he inaugurated the Dinh Dynasty, the first of a long chain of Vietnamese Dynasties that lasted up until World War 2.
+Also known as King Dinh Tien Hoang, he inaugurated the Dinh Dynasty, the first in a long chain of Vietnamese Dynasties that lasted up until World War 2.
 So for many, Thung Lau Valley is the birthplace of the modern Vietnam nation in a very literal sense.

 The Valley of the Reeds